The Cancer Alliance remains committed to ensuring that patient experience is viewed on a par with clinical outcomes.

 The involvement of patients and carers, and the wider public, is fundamental to the planning and delivery of all aspects of Cancer Alliance business and its individual work programmes.

-Our communications and engagement strategy is scheduled for review in September 2023 and will reflect our involvement work and the way in which we gather and learn from patient experience across a number of areas, including:
+Our communications and engagement strategy is scheduled for review during the current year 2024/2025 and will reflect our involvement work and the way in which we gather and learn from patient experience across a number of areas, including:

 Despite the challenges presented by his condition and treatment – including having to give up his work as a Commercial Bank Manager – Paul has continued to spend much of his time helping to improve cancer care and treatment, sharing his own experiences to help promote good practice and secure change where needed.